Foundation Events

 Sponsored by Naugatuck Valley Community College Foundation

-Fourth Annual Leadership Breakfast
+Fifth Annual Leadership Breakfast

 'Community Leadership Supporting Education'

-The Fourth Annual NVCC Leadership Breakfast -
+5th Annual NVCC Leadership Breakfast

 Consider partnering with the NVCC Foundation by sponsoring this signature event.
 You will be sending a strong message of support and commitment to the success of NVCC students and future leaders of our community.